X-Men: Die by the Sword: Issue 2 "First Blood"

 The second issue starts with Psylocke attacking Rouge-Mort in retaliation for attacking Captain Britain.
-Psylocke is able to hit Rouge-Mort numerous times but they do not seem to affect her, and Rouge-Mort is able to send Psylocke flying with a hard hit.
+Psylocke is able to hit Rouge-Mort numerous times but they do not seem to affect her, and Rouge-Mort sends Psylocke flying with a hard hit.
 Sage and Thunderbird join in and are able to easily defeat the henchmen in black while Nocturne gets all of the civilians out of the club.
 Nocturne tries to possess Rouge-Mort, but her armor prevents that from happening.
 However, Captain Britain is bleeding profusely because the stab wound is very close to his heart.
 Dazzler uses her power to create a blinding flash of light as a diversion so New Excalibur and the two Exiles can all be teleported to the Panoptichron.

 In the Panoptichron, Nocturne is reunited with her friends Morph and Blink, who are extremely happy to see her.
 Dazzler is reunited with Longshot, but his memory has been erased by Mojo so he does not remember that they are married.
 Because of this Dazzler contemplates jumping to her death but Mystiq talks her out of doing so.
 Sage is able to work with the computer of the Panoptichron to help save Captain Britain's life and bring him to a stable condition.
-Cat checks Roma's headquarters to see what is happening to the rest of the Captain Britain Corps, and the issue ends with the entire Corps attacking James Jasper and his two Fury-like monsters.
+Cat checks Roma's headquarters to see what is happening to the rest of the Captain Britain Corps, and the issue ends with the entire Corps attacking Jaspers and his two Fury-like monsters.

 Issue 3 "When Falls a Dream"

 Issue 3 starts a few moments before the last scene of issue 2; the Captain Britain Corps are preparing to fight and Roma tells them that they are fighting to protect all reality.
 It is revealed that James Jaspers is not necessarily who he appears to be, and that Merlyn was driven mad by his job of protecting the omniverse and now he is attacking to regain what he believes Roma unjustly stole from him.
 The Captain Britain Corps attacks and gives everything they have.
-They are making progress against Jaspers army of Furies, but the Furies are able to kill many of the Corps.
+They are making progress against Jaspers' army of Furies, but the Furies are able to kill many of the Corps.
 Saturyne joins the fight and is able to severely hurt Jaspers, and as he is about to retaliate some of the Exiles join the fight.
 Blink, Sabretooth, Thunderbird, and Morph start a team attack that appears to be beating Jaspers.
 Meanwhile, Rouge-Mort attacks the bodyguards of Roma, but Dazzler appears to protect her.

 Meanwhile, Captain Britain is struggling to stay alive, so Cat visits an alternate dimension set of X-Men (Nightcrawler, Storm, and Colossus) who are very gifted doctors.
 Psylocke and Sage fight with Pete Wisdom about letting Albion free so that he can help in the fight.
 Reluctantly Wisdom agrees.